Informfully/Documentation/docs/source/database.rst

 In the examples given below, Informfully is used as a news recommendation app.
 Out of consistency (i.e., to be consistent with the use case of the other parts of the documentation), ``article`` is used instead of ``items``.
-For example, this overview uses ``articleId`` as key attribute.
+For example, this overview uses ``articleId`` as a key attribute.
 If Informfully is used in another capacity, all records labelled ``articleId`` can be simply renamed to ``itemId``.

 .. note::

   Please visit the `Informfully Datasets Repository <https://github.com/Informfully/Datasets>`_.
-  For an example of quality of the data once it is exported and the corresponding `Dataset Documentation <https://informfully.readthedocs.io/en/latest/datasets.html>`_.
+  For an example of the quality of the data once it is exported and the corresponding `Dataset Documentation <https://informfully.readthedocs.io/en/latest/datasets.html>`_.
-  And read the `MongoDB Compass Tutotrial <https://informfully.readthedocs.io/en/latest/compass.html>`_ for instructions of how to interface/connect with the database in the back end.
+  And read the `MongoDB Compass Tutotrial <https://informfully.readthedocs.io/en/latest/compass.html>`_ for instructions on how to interface/connect with the database in the back end.

 answers*
 --------